Careers at UW Health

 • Serve as a member of institution committees related to infectious diseases

-• Attend Infectious Disease grand rounds, fellows conference and journal clubs
+• Attend infectious disease grand rounds, fellows conference and journal clubs

 • Advanced Cardiac Life Support training and institutional Code Blue training